 The Clean Coastal Catchments project team is:

-This project will help farmers in intensive coastal agricultural industries to:
+This project will help farmers in coastal agricultural industries to:

 The Clean Coastal Catchments project is a NSW Government Initiative funded by the NSW Marine Estate Management Strategy.

-The project is being implemented by a cross disciplinary team within NSW DPI Agriculture, in partnership with DPI Fisheries, Local Land Services and other external partners.
+The project is delivered by the NSW Department of Primary Industries (DPI) Agriculture division, in partnership with DPI Fisheries, Local Land Services, the NSW Departent of Planning and Environment (DPE) Environment and Heritage Group, and other external partners.